seongsujeong/DOCKERISCE/README.md

 - Who is it for?<br>
 For those who want to try out ISCE but do not want go through installation procedure.<br>
-For those who is considering about running ISCE on cloud service.
-(Most all major cloud services support docker)
+For those who is considering about running ISCE on cloud service. (almost every cloud services support docker)

 - Dependency<br>
 **NONE**.
 Just download the Dockerfile and generate the docker image.<br>